A Critique of Britain's Favourite Fetish

 On the occasion of the Queen's Diamond Jubilee, Christopher Hitchens takes on the monarchy.

 As the Duke and Duchess of Sussex bring renewed focus to the monarchy, now is the perfect time to re-examine Christopher Hitchens’s powerful polemic.

 In this scathing essay, Christopher Hitchens looks at the relationship of the press and the public to the royal family, unpacking the tautology and contradictory arguments that prop it up.
 In his inimitable style, Hitchens argues that our desire not to profane or disturb the monarchy is a failure of reason and a confusion of reality.
 Fealty to the magic of monarchy stops us looking objectively at our own history and hinders open-minded criticism of our present.
 It is time we outgrew it.

-With the Queen’s Diamond Jubilee upon us, during a time of recession, high unemployment and national debt, Hitchens’ 10,000-word critique is even more relevant today than when it was first published in 1990.
+With the recent birth of royal baby Archie, during a time of austerity and national inequality, Hitchens’s 10,000-word critique is even more relevant today than when it was first published in 1990.

 'Christopher is one of the most terrifying rhetoricians that the world has yet seen' Martin Amis